-Section of GFP Verification Items Required at Material to Review Level of Professional Judgment Verification Review Guidelines 3.7 Conflicts Initial Verification Full Verifications 1.
-For communities, a document issued by the Presidential Commission for Peace and Human Rights (COPADEH), the Registry of Cadastral Information (RIC), the Land Fund (FONTIERRAS) or the General Property Registry (RGP) stating that there are no conflicts within the Activity Areas as part of the Project Data Report.
-2. For public and private property, proof that the Declaration of No-Conflicts has been signed and is on file with the Reserve.
-None Verification is complete if verifier confirms that the document issued by the COPADEH, RIC, FONTIERRAS or RGP and the Attestation of No Conflicts has been uploaded to the Reserve site and that Activity Areas are free of substantial conflicts or disputes with regards to ownership.
-Desk Verifications 4.
-Proof that a signed Attestation of No Conflicts is on file at the Reserve.
-None Verification is complete if verifier confirms that the COPADEH, RIC, FONTIERRAS or RGP and Attestation of No Conflicts has been uploaded to the Reserve site and that Activity Areas are free of substantial conflicts or disputes

-Section of GFP Verification Items Required at Material to Review Level of Professional Judgment Verification Review Guidelines with regards to ownership.
-3.8 Regulatory Compliance All Verifications 4.
+Section of PFP Verification Items Required at Material to Review Level of Professional Judgment Level of Professional Judgment and Verification Review Guidelines 3.7 Conflicts Initial Verification Full Verifications Proof that a signed Attestation of No Conflicts is on file at the Reserve.
+Review of ANATI and/or the Public Registry for any documented land tenure conflicts.
+None Verification is complete if verifier confirms that the Attestation of No Conflicts has been uploaded to the Reserve site and that Activity Areas are free of substantial conflicts or disputes with regards to ownership per confirmation by MiAMBIENTE and/or review of ANATI and/or the Public Registry.
+G.1 Desk Verifications Proof that a signed Attestation of No Conflicts is on file at the Reserve.
+None Verification is complete if verifier confirms that the Attestation of No Conflicts has been uploaded to the Reserve site and that Activity Areas are free of substantial conflicts or disputes with regards to ownership.
+3.8 Regulatory Compliance All Verifications 1.
 Proof that a signed Attestation of Regulatory Compliance form is on file with the Reserve for the reporting period.
-Very Low Verification is complete if: A current Attestation of Regulatory Compliance form is on file with the Reserve.
-Verifier Verifier has confirmed through communications with INAB or CONAP personnel that the claim on the attestation is correct and/or through independent review of compliance with applicable laws, regulations, and norms.
+2. Confirmation by the Forest Direction of MiAMBIENTE Very Low Verification is complete if: A current Attestation of Regulatory Compliance form is on file with the Reserve.
+Verifier has confirmed through communications with MiAMBIENTE personnel that the claim on the attestation is correct and/or through independent review of compliance with applicable laws, decrees, and resolutions.
 Verifier shall consult with Reserve personnel to determine the period of time the project was not in regulatory compliance and the effect the violation will have on project crediting.

-3.11 Project start date Initial Verification 4.
-Official approval of the project by the Forest Owner or project submittal to the Reserve.
+Section of PFP Verification Items Required at Material to Review Level of Professional Judgment Level of Professional Judgment and Verification Review Guidelines 3.11 Project start date Initial Verification Official approval of the project by the Forest Owner or project submittal to the Reserve.
 Low to Moderate Verification is complete when verifier is able to confirm the start date as defined in Section 3.11.
-3.12 Project Crediting Period Initial Verification 4.
-Project Data Report Low to Moderate Verification is complete when verifier is able to confirm the Project Crediting Period as defined in Section 3.12.

-Section of GFP V erification Items Required at Material to Review Level of Professional Judgment Verification Review Guidelines 3.13.1 Legal Requirement Test All Verifications 1.
-Any laws, statutes, rules, regulations, or ordinances from the national to local level that may indicate whether project activities, including carbon stocking, are legally required at the time of the project start date.
+3.12 Project Cre editing Period Initial Verification Project Data Report Low to Moderate Verification is complete when verifier is able to confirm the Project Crediting Period as defined in Section 3.12.
+3.13.1 Legal Requirement Test All Verifications 1.
+Any laws, statutes, rules, regulations, or ordinances from the district, provincial, or municipal level that may indicate whether project activities, including carbon stocking, are legally required at the time of the project start date.
 2. Any other binding requirements that may affect carbon stocks, e.g., trusts.
 3. Signed Attestation of Voluntary Implementation.
-Very Low Verification is complete if: allAll laws, statutes, rules, regulations, and legal requirements affecting carbon stocking within the Activity Areas are documented and justification is provided indicating the impact of the legal requirements on carbon sequestration.
-Acurrent Attestation of Voluntary Implementation form is on file with the Reserve.
+Very Low Verification is complete if: All laws, decrees, and resolutions affecting carbon stocking within the Activity Areas are documented and justification is provided indicating the impact of the legal requirements on carbon sequestration.
+A current Attestation of Voluntary Implementation form is on file with the Reserve.
 Credits cannot be issued for sequestration that is required by law.
-3.13.2 Performanc e Standard Test 2.
-Reforestation, Small Urban Forestry, Agroforestry, and Silvopastoral Initial Verification Full verification when new Activity Areas are added Project Repot Forest Management Program Very Low Verification is complete if: Review demonstrates that the Activity Area is under a Forest Management Program, and the Forest Project and all included Activity Areas meet requirements defined in the protocol.
+Performance Reforestation, Small Urban Forestry, Agroforestry, and Silvopastoral Initial Verification Full verification Project Data Report Very Low Verification is complete if Activity Areas meet activity definitions and all requirements defined in the protocol.
 Where uncertainty persists, the Reserve shall be consulted for a final decision.
-4. Project Data Report Very Low Verification is complete if Activity Areas meet activity definitions and all requirements defined in the protocol.
-Where uncertainty
+3.13.2 3.13.2 Standard Test 1.
+Restoration when new Activity Areas are added Project Data Report Restauration PST Tool Very Low Verification is complete if: Review and investigation of the analysis demonstrates that the analysis was conducted correctly, and the Forest Project and all included Activity Areas meet requirements defined in the protocol.